 - Verify that the ANT+ accessory is compatible with your Garmin device. - Before you pair the ANT+ accessory with your Garmin device, move 10 m (32.9 ft.) away from other ANT+ accessories. - Bring the Garmin device within range 3 m (10 ft.) of the ANT+ accessory. - After you pair the first time, your Garmin device automatically recognizes the ANT+ accessory each time it is activated.
-This activated and functioning correctly.

-When paired, your Garmin device receives data from only your accessory, and you can go near other accessories.
+This process occurs automatically when you turn on the Garmin device and only takes a few seconds when the accessories are activated and functioning correctly. - When paired, your Garmin device receives data from only your accessory, and you can go near other accessories.